andrea-calligaris/ff8-sounds-catalog/sound-information.md

     - Elevator to the MD level: Squall tries to work the stuck elevator to no avail.
     - Squall tries to operate the very last panel on the lowest floor of the MD level.
 - `2544 one_time_alarm`:
-  - Battle of the Gardens: Seifer gives the signal for the bikers to go.
+  - Battle of the Gardens: Galbadia Garden: blue lights for the bikers to go (after Seifer gives the signal).
   - Deep Sea Research Center: orange light's alarm sound.
 - `2563 (loops) control_room_bips`:
   - Missile Base: control room bips.